Professor Baibing Li BSc (Yunnan), MSc (Vrije Brussel), PhD (Shanghai Jiao Tong)

 Bayesian statistical modelling; data mining; statistical modelling for financial markets; transportation and traffic studies

 Baibing is Professor of Business Statistics and Management Science at the School of Business and Economics.
 Prior to his current appointment, he was a Lecturer in Statistics in the School of Mathematics and Statistics at Newcastle University.
 In 2004, he moved to Loughborough University, as a Lecturer in the School of Business and Economics, where he was subsequently appointed as Reader in 2007, and then Professor in 2011.
-He is programme director of Management Sciences.
+He is programme director of Management Sciences and programme director of Management.

 Baibing’s research focuses on statistical machine learning and data mining, covering a wide range of topics such as predictive modelling, dimension reduction, and forecasting, as well as applications to various business and management problems in transport studies and financial markets.